Category

 Have sufficient flexibility to write in different formats as a science writer.

-Being able to present your work in many different ways can help you cast a familiar subject in a fresh light, present information in the most effective manner, and maximise the amount of words you’re able to sell from a single interview, research paper or field excursion.
+Being able to present your science writing work in many different ways can help you cast a familiar subject in a fresh light, present information in the most effective manner, and maximize the amount of words you’re able to sell from a single interview, research paper or field excursion.

 Some of the most common formats found in science writing include the following: